rdevans87/PWA_BudgetTracker/README.md

 You'll need to set up a MongoDB Atlas account and connect a database to your application.

-Run the following commands to install dependencies:

-`npm i mongoose`

-`npm i express`

-`npm i compressions`
+Before you begin, make sure to install all of the necessary dependencies with `npm install`.

-`npm i morgan`
+`npm i mongoose` , `npm i express` ,`npm i compressions` ,`npm i morgan`

-please refer to the resources section if
+Create a file called `webpack.config.js`.

 Create a `service-worker.js` file in the `public` directory.

- Deploy and link

-The following anifest.webamanifest` file has been created for you.

-Install the service worker to cache static assets - the service worker has been registered for you.

- Retrieve cached files for an offline experience.

-Download the PWA.
+More information on creating a `service worker` and deploying a`manifest` is available in the [Resources](#resources) section below.

 ## Usage

-Start a mongodb server with `mongod`.
+* Start MongoDB (run `mongod` in your terminal)

+In a new terminal window run `npm install`

 Run `node server` or `npm start` to establish a connection with `Mongo mongodb server.

 Use`http://localhost:3000/` to run this application in your browser.

+Refer back to the [Resources](#resources) section to help you accomplish the following steps

+Link the app manifest to the website - the `manifest.webamanifest` file has been created for you.

+Install the `service worker` to cache static assets - the service worker has been registered for you.

+Retrieve cached files for an offline experience.

+Download the PWA.

 For more information on deploying with MongoDB Atlas and Heroku, please visit the [resources](#resources) section.

+The [Features](#features) of this application are described in the next section and listed as part of the acceptance criteria for this assignment.

+You can test the functionality of this application on Heroku: [Budget Tracker App](/)

 # Features